LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/enhance-mobile-app-messaging.md

 * Deliver a personal touch by displaying the send icon used by the consumer’s operating system (such as the paper plane or arrow) on your message ‘send’ button and customize it to match your brand colors.
 * Show previews of URLs shared by the agent or consumer in the consumer’s conversation thread to give them a better understanding of your product or service.
 * Configure the removal of the resolved divider in a conversation thread to create the feel of one ongoing, undisrupted conversation.
-* Use the callback provided by LiveEngage whenever a consumer clicks on an agent picture to gain greater insight into consumer activity.
+* Use the callback provided by the Conversational Cloud whenever a consumer clicks on an agent picture to gain greater insight into consumer activity.
 You can also trigger additional information, such as the agent’s profile or a menu bar, to open in response to the consumer’s click.
 * Configure your own regular expressions that will create hyperlinks within the conversation to other channels (URLs, emails and phone numbers), directing consumers to engage with your brand on more levels.
 * Make the conversation between agent and consumer more personal by sending emojis.
 * Attract consumers to your app by using push notifications to indicate when messages are waiting in-app.